Are you an individual living with FASD? We would love to hear your story.

 What are these “Glimpses of FASD”?

-They’re a great way for people to learn more about FASD and what it’s like to live with it, in just a few minutes.
+They’re a great way for the public to learn more about FASD and what it’s like to live with it, in just a few minutes.
 They’re also an opportunity for people to hear directly from people living with FASD and better understand and appreciate the living experience of FASD.

 Why is FASD United doing this?